 According to Google – “If you’re an existing user of Merchant Center and Shopping ads and you’ve already opted into the surfaces across Google program, you might already be eligible to show your products in what Google’s help center describes as “the unpaid experiences”, and no further steps are necessary to participate.”

-You can view your unpaid clicks in the new performance report for surfaces across Google in Merchant Center by selecting “Performance” and then “Dashboard” in the left navigation.
+You can view your unpaid clicks in the new performance report.
+And for surfaces across Google in Merchant Center by selecting “Performance” and then “Dashboard” in the left navigation.

 What’s in it for Google?